Charles Curtis: Marriage and family

 On November 27, 1884, Curtis married Annie Elizabeth Baird (1860–1924).
 They had three children: Permelia Jeannette Curtis (1886–1955), Henry "Harry" King Curtis (1890–1946), and Leona Virginia Curtis (1892–1965).
 He and his wife also provided a home in Topeka for his paternal sister Dolly Curtis before her marriage.
 His wife died in 1924.

 A widower when he was elected vice president in 1928, Curtis had his long-since-married sister, Dolly Curtis Gann (March 1866 – January 30, 1953), act as his official hostess for social events.
-She had lived with her husband, Edward Everett Gann, in Washington, D.C., since about 1903.
-He was a lawyer and once an assistant attorney general in the government.
-Attuned to social protocol, Dolly Gann insisted in 1929 on being treated officially as the second woman in government at social functions.
-The diplomatic corps voted to change a State Department protocol to acknowledge that while her brother was in office.
+She had lived with her husband, Edward Everett Gann, in Washington, D.C., since their marriage in 1915.
+Edward Gann was a lawyer for the Interstate Commerce Commission (1910-1914), and special assistant to the US Attorney General (1914-1921), prosecuting railroads and war profiteers before going into private practice.

+Attuned to social protocol, Curtis, a widower, insisted in 1929 that his sister be treated officially as the Second Lady at government functions.
+The diplomatic corps accommodated the request.

 To date, Curtis is the last vice president to remain unmarried during his entire time in office.
 Alben W. Barkley, who served as vice president from 1949 to 1953, entered office as a widower but remarried while in office.